-beginning at 0516 UTC on January 30, 1994.
+AO-16 will appear above your horizon beginning at 0516 UTC on January 30.
 The bird will "rise" at an azimuth of 164°, or approximately south-southeast of your station.
 The elevation refers to the satellite's position above your horizon in degrees-the higher the better.
-A zero-degree elevation is right on the horizon; 90° is directly overhead.
+A zerodegree elevation is right on the horizon; 90° is directly overhead.

-By looking at this schedule you can see that the satellite will appear in your south-southeastern sky at 0516 UTC and will rise quickly to an elevation of 70° by 0524.
+By looking at this schedule you can see that the satellite will appear in your southsoutheastern sky at 0516 UTC and will rise

+Fig 23.7-The communications range circles, or "footprints" over North America. quickly to an elevation of 70° by 0524.
 The satellite's path will curve further to the east and then directly to the north as it rises.
 Notice how the azimuth shifts from 164° at 0516 UTC to 0° at 0524.
 This is nearly a direct overhead pass of AO-16 and it sets in the north-northwest at 348°.

 The more sophisticated the software, the more information it usually provides in the schedule table.
 The software may also display the satellite's position graphically as a moving object superimposed on a map of the world.
 Some of the displays used by satellite prediction software are visually stunning!
 This view, Fig 23.7, is provided by Nova for Windows, from Northern Lights Software Associates.
-It shows a view of the Earth from space and the visibility circles, or "footprints" of both a LEO satellite, AO-27, and a much larger circle for the Phase 3 satellite, AO-40.

 Satellite prediction software is widely available on the Web.
 Some of the simpler programs are freeware.
-The AMSAT-NA Web site has the largest collection of satellite software for just about any computer
+The AMSAT-NA Web site has the largest collection of satellite software for just about any computer you can imagine.
+Most AMSAT software isn't free, but the cost is reasonable and the funds support amateur satellite programs.